 Early Warming: Crisis and Response in the Climate-Changed North (Counterpoint Press, 2011)

-Early Warming is the Western Reads book for the 2013-14 school year.
-In-coming freshman and other classes at Western Washington University have read and discussed it, and programming through the year is focusing on climate change issues.
+Early Warming was the Western Reads book for the 2013-14 school year.
+In-coming freshman and other classes at Western Washington University read and discussed it, and programming through the year focused on climate change issues.
 Nancy was on the Bellingham campus in February for a number of events and visits with classes.
 It was recently selected for the campus book read at Edmonds Community College for the 2015-16 school year, and Nancy will be visiting there next spring.